Charles Masterman: Career after the war

 Stratford West Ham.
 However, his old boss, Lloyd George, chose to endorse his Unionist opponent, and he was badly beaten.

-Back into private life, Masterman continued his high output of books and essays.
+Back in private life, Masterman continued his high output of books and essays.
 In 1922, he published How England is Governed.
 In 1921, he supported the Manchester Liberals radical programme, adopted by the National Liberal Federation, which called for the establishment of a National Industrial Council, state supervision of trusts and combines, nationalisation of some monopolies as well as profit limitations.

 For the 1922 general Election, Masterman decided to contest Clay Cross in Derbyshire.
 At the previous election in 1918, the Liberal candidate had been endorsed by the Coalition Government and won.
 He subsequently took the Coalition Liberal whip and was defending his seat as a National Liberal, with the support of Lloyd George.
 The local Liberal association wanted an opponent of the coalition to run as their candidate and managed to attract Masterman.
 He outpolled the sitting member by nearly two to one, but the seat was won by the Labour candidate.

 After the election, there was discussion in Liberal circles, of Lloyd George and his National Liberals returning to the party.
 Masterman was concerned about such a move and talked about defecting to the Labour Party if that happened.
 Masterman's good political relationship with the Manchester Liberals resulted in their inviting him to contest one of their constituencies, which he accepted.
 The Manchester Liberals won five seats at the 1923 general election, including Rusholme, where Masterman stood.